mehdeh/flexible-interpolator/README.md

 A flexible Python library for generating intermediate points between start and end values using various interpolation methods.
 Perfect for noise scheduling in diffusion models, parameter tuning, and any scenario requiring non-linear interpolation schemes.

+These interpolation methods are widely used in diffusion models, score-based generative models, and consistency models for noise scheduling and time step generation.
+The Rho-based interpolation method was first introduced in the EDM paper by Karras et al., while Geometric interpolation has been used in score-based SDE formulations.
+While these methods find extensive application in generative modeling, they are also valuable tools for many other domains requiring non-linear interpolation.

 This code is provided freely for public use without any license restrictions.

 ## Features